Natural Language Processing (NLP) SEO: Definition, Tactics & Tools

 6. Break up long blocks of paragraphs into bite-sized chunks.

-7. Maintain a consistent tone throughout your writing
+7. Maintain a consistent tone throughout your writing.

 4. Double Down on Semantic Keyword Inclusion

 On a similar thread, semantic keyword inclusion improves a search engine’s understanding of your topic.
-In the old days of SEO where a targeted keyword in an H1 and title tag would get you to the top of search results, semantic SEO was just another way of expanding your organic visibility and showing your expertise.
+In the early days of SEO where a targeted keyword in an H1 and title tag would get you to the top of search results, semantic SEO was just another way of expanding your organic visibility and showing your expertise.

 5. Use Question-Answer Formats